Zippy-boy/wire-pod/Installation.md

 ## Authenticate a **production** bot

-1. Clear your bot's userdata.
-Your bot can technically work with WirePod if you don't, but weird behavior WILL happen and I am not responsible.
-    1. Place Vector on the charger
-    2. Double press his button
-    3. Lift his lift up then down
-    4. Take Vector off of the charger and twist one of the wheels until the cursor is on "RESET" (or "CLEAR USER DATA")
-    5. Lift the lift up then down again
-    6. Move the wheel until the cursor is on "CONFIRM"
-    7. Lift the lift up then down again

-2. Refresh the [vector-wirepod-setup](https://vector.techshop82.com/) page and follow the instructions
+1. Refresh the [vector-wirepod-setup](https://vector.techshop82.com/) page and follow the instructions
     -   Note that the vector-wirepod-setup page is a page which does not just serve one purpose.
 If the bot is in recovery mode, it puts firmware on the bot.
 If not, it will attempt to authenticate the bot.

-3. You should end up at a screen with an "ACTIVATE" button.
+2. You should end up at a screen with an "ACTIVATE" button.
 Click on it.
     -   If it loads for a little bit then shows back up again, click on it again

-4. Enter the desired settings (can be changed later) then click "SAVE SETTINGS".
+3. Enter the desired settings (can be changed later) then click "SAVE SETTINGS".

-5. Once setup shows "Vector setup is complete!", you are done!
+4. Once setup shows "Vector setup is complete!", you are done!
 Your bot should now be fully authenticated and set up!

 ## Authenticate an **unlocked** bot